AddaxSoft/TwitterShortHandleFinder/README.md

 Todo
 ====
- 1. Add caching features
+ - [ ] Add caching features
- 2. Add flexibitliy in handle's length (some people may concider >4 chars as 'short'
+ - [x] Custom loop-ending function so size can be modifed easily
+ - [ ] Add user defined string length
+ - [ ] Add proxy options though http.client
+  - [ ] Add Tor option
+ - [ ] Add to write to file option
 Warnings
 ========
 This tool probably voilates Twitter's TOS, and it does not use Twitter APIs to find handles.